Skip to main content

 Back to work

-The mill remained silent for decades.
+The mill was shut down for decades.